AndreasChristensen89/janken-bossu/README.md

 ![Victory screen](/assets/readme-pictures/contact-readme.PNG)

 ### Future features to implement
+* I thought it would be helpful to add and shortly after remove a text-box when losing HP.
+It would show the damage taken.
 * In the game after a win I am considering a screen that introduces the next opponent, some context to the character, and the HP damage the character does.
 * On the game screen the opponent should have stats: Health and HP damage - this would change the game so that a single win would not necesarily be enough to beat the current opponent
 * A 10% chance of a critical hit/power up (e.g. double damage) could be implemented - this would only work if opponent stats are implemented